 2014 Try-OutsEvery fall, the Dispute Resolution Society selects some of its new members from the 1L class.
 1L members are chosen through an intramural competition.
-Applications have been emailed to all 1L students and are due by Friday, October 10th.
+The Society has chosen its new 1L members as a result of the 2014 DRS 1L Intramural Competition.

 Join the SocietyEach summer and fall, the Dispute Resolution Society accepts new student members based on performance in the Society's Summer Intramural Competition.